 Why are they important?

 There are a few key reasons why Rich Pins are so important to the success of your Pinterest marketing.
-Here’s 2 of my faves:
+Here are 2 of my faves:

 - Rich Pins increases your website domain’s ‘quality’ in Pinterest’s eyes.
 And a quality domain equals more Pinterest traffic.